Adult/Family Support

 Psychosocial Support

-We offer several types of groups, events, and wellness workshops to connect you to other adults who understand.
-Visit our services page to learn more.
+Aside from short term grief counseling, we offer several types of groups, events, and wellness workshops to connect you to other adults who understand.
+Visit our Calendar page to learn more.

-We can help guide you on ways to support your grieving children, ages 4-24, through our virtual adult education program.
-These informational groups will be held quarterly; please contact us for upcoming dates.
+We can help guide you on ways to support your grieving children and young adults through our adult education programs.

 Family Camps/Retreats